 Get vaccinated first!

 In addition, if you are required to have a "Statement of Good Health" form signed for Study Abroad, it will be signed by the Travel Clinic nurse after the travel appointment.
-You can book this travel appointment on-line or by calling (520) 621-9202.
+You can book this travel appointment by calling (520) 621-9202.

 What is a travel appointment?

 Obtaining pre-travel health care and advice from a clinician familiar with travel is an important step in preparing for international travel.
 Ideally, this visit should take place 4-6 weeks before travel.
 The pre-travel visit includes a discussion of immunizations, prophylactic medications (such as antimalarial drugs), and specific health advice for preventing and treating Traveler’s diarrhea and other illnesses the traveler may encounter.